This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 Certified organic products are those that do not intentionally include GMO ingredients.
 Look for products labeled 100% organic or made with organic ingredients.
-Some products that are organic will have a verifed seal reading: Non-GMO Project.
-Go to grocery stores that are known for selling organic foods, and try to hit the farmers market once a week to stock up on locally-grown organic fruits, vegetables and meats.
+Some products that are organic will have a verified seal reading: Non-GMO Project.
+Go to grocery stores that are known for selling organic foods, and try to hit the farmers market once a week to stock up on locally-grown organic fruits, vegetables, and meats.

 Tip #2: Look for the Non-GMO Project Seal

 In order to ensure that your child is getting the freshest and healthiest ingredients, make sure that you are paying a visit to your local farm and farmers market.
 As much as possible, try to support local farmers.
 Additionally, visit your whole food or natural health food stores in order to purchase your organic groceries.
 As a parent, there is only so much we can do to protect our children.
 Ensuring that our children are eating organic food will help ensure they stay healthy and aren’t exposed to unnatural and harmful chemicals.